cat2gether/.github/profile/README.md

 ### Contributing

 We are building this community together and we are open for new ideas.
-Contact us via [contact@cat2gether.com](mailto:contact@cat2gether.com), submit and issue, create discussion or submit a pull request!
+Contact us via [contact@cat2gether.com](mailto:contact@cat2gether.com), submit an issue, start a discussion, or open a pull request!